HANDS ON

 Healthcare Compliance (2.5 hours)

 Learn the fundamentals of healthcare compliance pertinent to Biopharma and what organizations must do to remain compliant.
-This program is running on 7 April or 9 June both days at 12:30PM to 3PM Eastern / 9:30AM to 12PM Pacific.
+This program is running on 9 June from 12:30PM to 3PM Eastern / 9:30AM to 12PM Pacific.

 qtq80-KTXC4x